-Nux vomica is a preparation or extract made from the poisonous seeds of the Strychnos nux-vomica tree native to Asia.
+Nux vomica is an extract made from the poisonous seeds of the Vomica tree.

-Lachesis is the venom of the poisonous bushmaster snake, Lachesis mutus.
-It lives in Central and South America.
+Lachesis is the venom of the poisonous bushmaster snake.

 Sulphuric acid is a highly corrosive liquid.
-It’s widely used in the manufacture of explosives and other products.
+It’s used in explosives.

-Opium is a highly addictive narcotic drug prepared from the opium poppy (Papaver somniferum).
-It’s native to Asia and contains morphine, codeine, and papaverine.
+Opium is a highly addictive narcotic drug prepared from the opium poppy.

-Strychnine is an extremely poisonous alkaloid.
-It’s derived from Strychnos nux-vomica and related plants.
+Strychnine is extremely poisonous.
+It’s derived from plants.

-Quercus Glandium Spiritus is alcohol distilled from fermented acorns.
+Quercus Glandium Spiritus is alcohol from fermented acorns.

 Hyoscyamus niger is from the plant of the same name.
-All parts of the plant contain scopolamine, atropine, and hyoscyamine.
 It can be deadly poisonous.

 Find many, many more here.

 Medical research shows homeopathy isn’t effective for treating alcoholism.2